q3shafe/n5mon/readme.txt

 It monitors diskspace, running processes and load averages.
 N5MON will attempt to restart services that are down or run any commands you specify.
 Alerts are sent through email when a problem is found.

+You can specify the standnard phpmailer or an SMTP host for alerts.

 Installation:
 1) Unpack all files in the archive, be sure they are readable, exectuable and that alerts.dat is writable.
 2) Edit n5mon-config.php with all of your preferences.
 This options in this file are well documented.